opengate

 TCO Over 5 Years

 Custom ERP projects consistently underestimate long-term costs.
 Initial development may run 50-200M KZT for a mid-market scope, but the ongoing burden — bug fixes, feature requests, security updates, infrastructure management, and developer salaries — typically equals or exceeds the original investment over five years.
+According to McKinsey's research on enterprise software projects, 66% of custom software initiatives exceed their original budget by more than 30%, with ERP systems among the most frequently over-budget categories.
 Off-the-shelf ERP costs are more predictable: licensing, implementation, annual maintenance, and periodic upgrade projects.
 The total is often comparable to custom development, but the distribution is smoother and more plannable.
 The key insight is that custom ERP trades licensing costs for personnel costs, and good engineers are more expensive than software licenses.

 Time to Value